Why Do LED Light Flicker on Video and Camera?

 • Rapid On/Off cycling, where the light rapidly switches on and off.

-Effects of LED Light Flickering on Video and Camera Footage
+Understanding Why LED Lights Flicker on Video and Camera Footage

 Why Do LED Light Flicker on Video and Camera